 about the show.

-And not lastly, Suzanne & Julian spent a month in Tipperary, Ireland, creating two related walking shows with a group of teenagers in Clonmel for the Junction Festival there.
+In June/July Suzanne and Julian spent a month in Tipperary, Ireland, creating two related walking shows with a group of teenagers in Clonmel for the Junction Festival there.
 This was followed in Dublin by a workshop and research for a potential new work, revolution

 , a bicycle-based work around the 1916 Easter Rising.
 We are hoping to get back there soon to continue working on both of these exciting projects.